As an Amazon Associate, I earn from qualifying purchases. I'm grateful for anyone who wants to use my linls to support this website.

 Eric Freeman & Elisabeth Robson

 Design patterns describe a problem and a general solution that can be applied in many variations depending on your context.
-Pattern familiarity can significantly enhance your ability to design modular and decoupled code.
+Pattern familiarity can significantly enhance your ability to design modular and decoupled code, but also to understand frameworks and communicate ideas.

 Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides